Ragepanda/Comp-431-HW/README.md

 Homework 3: This is a reverse of homeworks 1 and 2, in that this homework was meant to simulate the server side operations of the SMTP

 Homework 5: In the final installment, we combined homeworks (1-2) with 3 and implemented a server socket.
 Client could originate messages, and the server would receive messages, and then the intended client would received its message, placing it in a file local to the client.
+For this last homework we were asked to pull our classes into solely the Client and Server files to make grading/testing easier.